DanielESolbakk/Patch-and-Release/README.md

 - **Who is responsible for deploying the patch?**
   - DevOps, developers, QA?

+- **Patch and Release checklist?**
+  - Add relevant parts of the process into a checklist to confirm each item's accomplishment

 ---

 ## 3. Subjects to Include in the Draft Version